1~20 item / All 20 items

 Free membership registration

 The probe, also known as a transducer, is an essential item for ultrasonic testing.
 KGK, as a specialized manufacturer of probes, has a wealth of experience in delivering a wide variety of probes.
 This document introduces special probes from KGK that are not listed in the catalog.
 To deepen your understanding of probes, we also provide some explanations about testing methods and probes, along with product introductions.
-We present unique and proven probes such as small probes, thin probes, array probes, longitudinal wave angled probes, variable angle probes, creeping probes, and others.
+We present unique and proven probes such as small probes, thin probes, array probes, longitudinal wave angled beam probes, variable angle probes, creeping probes, and others.
 Please use this material as a reference when considering probes.

 Added to bookmarks